 What about a hyperbaric chamber?

-That was the question, posed by a friend, that sent me into research mode.
-It wasn’t long before I found a cautionary article written by a professional team’s doctor or assistant coach, I forget which.
+That was the question posed by a friend that sent me into research mode and I soon found a cautionary tale written by a professional team’s doctor or assistant coach.

 By the end of the season the team had lost all home games and won only away games.

 This made the article’s author question the wisdom of using a hyperbaric chamber as much as it was being used.
 The author concluded that the reason away games were won was absence from the hyperbaric chamber.